Foreign Exchange – an artist’s currency

 After moving to the UK, I experienced an even greater shift in value, with one Barbados dollar roughly equating to one third of one British pound at one point.

-Artwork created for the project takes the form of cheques and notes.
+Artwork created for the project takes the form of cheques, coins and notes.

-Notes are created with specific denominations (in limited editions), and importantly, can always be exchanged.
+Notes are created with specific denominations (in limited editions).

 Cheques are an even more personal form of exchange, as they must be written out to one individual, and that individual is free to request the amount they want the cheque to be made out for.
-(The minimum amount that a cheque can be written for is £25 plus £5 postage.)
+(The minimum amount that a cheque can be written for is £25.)